6 min read

 Those are our four best ways to take advantage of ‘Thanks for Paying’ emails.
 For every invoice, you should at the very least be following Case 1.
 This will give you a solid baseline, one that every elite finance team today is on.

 But, you should always be keeping an eye out for suitable situations in which to employ Cases 2 through 4.
-With those, over time you’ll see healthier cash flow, fewer PITA Customers, less wasted admin time, and potentially increased sales.
+With those, over time you’ll see healthier cash flow, fewer bad payers, less wasted admin time, and potentially increased sales.

 Not bad for one quick email, right?